Four Ithaca College Students Head to Frozen North for Spring Break

 In addition to the learning experience, students participating in the program gain satisfaction from helping disadvantaged communities and learning about the culture of those communities.
 Miller was treated to some home-cooked moose last year by one Alaskan native as a token of gratitude for her hard work.

-Originally published in Media Relations: Four Ithaca College Students Head to Frozen North for Spring Break.
+Originally published in IC News: Four Ithaca College Students Head to Frozen North for Spring Break.